BlueStar2333/BlueStar2333.github.io/_projects/4_project.md

     -A visually appealing layout
-    -A start button for each of 3 possible operations that the equipment can perform. oAll the start buttons should be disabled anytime an operation is being performed.
+    -A start button for each of 3 possible operations that the equipment can perform.
+    -All the start buttons should be disabled anytime an operation is being performed.
     -A label showing the current operation being performed.
     -An indicator light showing that a process in being performed.
     -An indicator light showing that the current process is complete.